Hamburg Hamburg, Germany Travel Guide

 Clear immigration and customs procedures.

-Collect your luggage from the carousel.
+Collect your luggage from the baggage claim.

 Locate the tourist information desk at the airport for maps or immediate questions.